-As a tea-loving traveler on the road, I’m always looking for better ways to take tea with me on the go.
-The biggest problems with making portable tea is that most teas become bitter as they sit in water and release tannins over time.
-Ick, no thanks.
-Teabook has created a tumbler to solve exactly this problem.
+As a tea-loving traveller on the road, I’m always looking for better ways to take tea with me on the go.
+The biggest problem with making portable tea

 There have been a lot of basket-type innovations in portable tumblers, but this one pairs design with a matching line-up of teas made specifically to withstand longer steep times, so you can leave the leaves in as you steep without worrying about it.